shika-n/unity-webview/README.md

 Changes made on this repo will be tested in Unity 2018.4.11f and Android 9.

+Currently, the changes are in the wegl_and_function_update branch.

 Below is the original README.md

 ---